Avanade/OnRamp/README.md

 The _OnRamp_ code-generation tooling is composed of the following:

-1. [Configuration](#Configuration) - data used as the input for to drive the code-generation and the underlying _templates_.
+1. [Configuration](#Configuration) - data used as the input to drive the code-generation via the underlying _templates_.
-2. [Templates](#Templates) - [Handlebars](https://handlebarsjs.com/guide/) templates that define a specific artefact's scripted content.
+2. [Templates](#Templates) - [Handlebars](https://handlebarsjs.com/guide/) templates that define a specific artefact's content.
 3. [Scripts](#Scripts) - orchestrates one or more _templates_ that are used to generate artefacts for a given _configuration_ input.

 <br/>

 ### Configuration

-The code-gen is driven by a configuration data source, in this case a YAML or JSON file.
+The code-generation is driven by a configuration data source, in this case a YAML or JSON file.
 This acts as a type of DSL ([Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language)) to define the key characteristics / properties that will be used to generate the required artefacts.

-A configuration consists of the following, which each ultimately inherit from [`ConfigBase`](./src/OnRamp/Config/ConfigBase.cs) for its base capabilities:
+Configuration consists of the following, which each ultimately inherit from [`ConfigBase`](./src/OnRamp/Config/ConfigBase.cs) for their base capabilities:

-- **Root node** - this must inherit from [`ConfigRootBase`](./src/OnRamp/Config/ConfigRootBase.cs) which enables additional runtime parameters enabled by [`IRootConfig`](./src/OnRamp/Config/IRootConfig.cs).
+- **Root node** - inherits from [`ConfigRootBase`](./src/OnRamp/Config/ConfigRootBase.cs) to enable additional runtime parameters ([`IRootConfig`](./src/OnRamp/Config/IRootConfig.cs)).
 - **Child nodes** - zero or more child nodes (hierarchical) that inherit from [`ConfigBase<TRoot, TParent>`](./src/OnRamp/Config/ConfigBaseT.cs) that specify the `Root` and `Parent` hierarchy.

 The advantage of using a .NET typed class for the configuration is that additional properties (computed at runtime) can be added to aid the code-generation process.
 The underlying `Prepare` method provides a consistent means to implement this logic at runtime.

-The following attributes are generally required when defining the .NET Types, as they enable validation, and corresponding schema/documentation generation (where required):
+The following attributes should be used when defining the .NET Types, as they enable validation, and corresponding schema/documentation generation (where required):

 Attribute | Description
 -|-